Advising and Registration Periods

 Grades assigned by the Ethics Board due to an academic ethics violation may not be removed from the academic record by retaking the course.

-Registering for two classes that meet at the same time or overlapping times is not permitted except as a temporary measure during the first weeks of the semester when students are still deciding on which classes to take.
+Registering for two classes that meet at the same time or at overlapping times is not permitted except as a temporary measure during the first two weeks of the semester when students are still deciding on which classes to take.
 By the end of the first two weeks of classes, students must resolve time conflicts in their schedules.

 Courses that are sequential in nature, e.g., elementary, intermediate, and advanced language courses, or the Calculus sequence, must be taken in their proper order.
 One exception to this policy is that AS.210.301-302 may be taken in reverse order with permission of the department.

 Credit will be awarded only once for equivalent courses covering the same material.
 Examples of equivalent courses are Intermediate French and Advanced Intermediate French, and AP Calc AB and Calculus I. This restriction does not apply to the Expository Writing course which may be taken twice.
 Be aware that departments may change course numbering or titles without changing the course content.
 Students who believe that they have registered for an equivalent course should consult with their academic advising office.

 The following restrictions apply to overlapping and the sequencing of courses in the Mathematics and Applied Mathematics and Statistics Departments: